 “On February 21st 1833, the Eastbourne Lifeboat performed her first service, rescuing a total of 29 people in two trips.
 Between 6 and 7 o’clock that morning, the ship “Isabella”, of London, a West Indiaman of 340 tons, on passage from London to Madeira and Demerara . with a general cargo of plantation stores, struck the Boulder Bank off The Wish, during a hurricane.
 The lifeboat was quickly launched, through a tremendous surf, manned by 15 fishermen, under Coxswain Edward Allchorn.
 On the first service, the lifeboat brought 11 passengers ashore.
 The second service proved longer, as the “Isabella” had by that time floated off into deeper water and, in very heavy seas, had drifted to her final resting place, at Walls End, Pevensey, from where, as she was breaking up, the lifeboat rescued the crew of 18 men, the Captain, James Wildgoose, being the last to leave.
 As a reward for this rescue , the crew of the lifeboat were each presented with a special medal, which was struck locally.
 It also appears that the original lifeboat-carriage had by that time disappeared, as a contemporary news paper observed that the lifeboat “ought to be placed on a carriage, with wheels high enough for it to be drawn by horses to any place required”.

 As a result of the grounding of the Thames, an existing petition to have a lighthouse built at Beachy Head gained momentum.
-John Fuller put his money and influence behind the project and in 1828 a wooden lighthouse was erected atop the cliff.
+According to unsubstantiated reports, John Fuller put his money and influence behind the project and in 1828 a wooden lighthouse was erected atop the cliff.
 This site, named Belle Tout from the Celtic 'Bael' (God of War) and 'Tout' (lookout), gave its name to the granite and limestone structure which replaced the wooden lighthouse.

 "On the 11th October 1834, the light from Belle Tout first shone, casting